-Look out for our term-time lunchtime lecture series exploring varied topics which complement our collections or exhibition programme.
-These popular illustrated 50-minute lectures take place in the Barber Lecture Theatre.
+Look out for our term-time lunchtime lecture series.
+Exploring topics that complement our collections and exhibition programme, these popular illustrated 50-minute lectures take place in the Barber Lecture Theatre.

 Robert Wenley, Deputy Director & Ruth Bubb, Picture Conservator

 Discover what was found during the recent conservation and technical analysis of Govert Flinck’s Portrait of a Boy.

 Theme and Variation: The Making of the Bramall Frieze